 Practice beforehand by loading the stroller with your baby, diaper bag, and carry-ons to ensure it is doable.
 Also, determine how you will transport the car seat onto the plane if you wish to bring it.

 While our first class passengers always board first, families with young children in the main cabin are often invited to board before other main cabin passengers.
 Flight attendants are available to help and support you, allowing you to stay comfortable throughout the journey.
 Not only can flight attendants bring you water for preparing formula milk for your baby, but they can also help you dispose of dirty/stinky diapers.

 A flight attendant can also hold your infant or baby for some time, allowing you to take a trip to the restroom or bathroom.

-We hope these tips were helpful.
+We hope these tips for flying with a baby were helpful.
 Remember, it’s better to over-prepare than under-prepare.
 At the end of the flight is your destination or home so try to stay patient!